Canadian Aboriginal HIV and AIDS Statistics

 - HIV affects Aboriginal women at higher rates than non-Aboriginal women.

-- Between 1998 and 2008 Aboriginal women represented 48.8% of all the HIV test reports within the Aboriginal HIV/AIDS statistics as compared with 20.6% of reports among those of other ethnicities.
+- Between 1998 and 2008 Aboriginal women represented 48.8% of all the HIV test reports within the Aboriginal HIV and AIDS statistics as compared with 20.6% of reports among those of other ethnicities.
 (Public Health Agency of Canada’s HIV/AIDS Epidemiological Surveillance Report – July 2012)

 - In 2006, 1.64% of people in federal prisons were reported to be HIV positive.